soccer-ctrl/Dune/README.md

 - The rocky outcrops are marked in grey.

-- Deploy your thumper by pressing the spacebar.
+- Deploy a thumper by pressing the spacebar.

 - You control your movement using the arrow keys.